spapapan/FemProject/FindPointInGeo/README.md

-<b>Find a point which lies within a simple polygon.
+<b>Return a point which lies within a simple polygon.
 It is an implementation of the crossing number
 algorithm also known as the even-odd rule algorithm</b>

 -------------------------------------------------------------------------------------------------------------------------------